William Cimikoski, M.D. – Salt Lake City Bio-identical Doctor

-Extensively trained in Anti-Aging and Regenerative Medicine, Dr. Cooper understands that all essential hormone levels must be checked in order to get the full picture.
-Upon determining imbalances, Dr. Cooper can design an individualized Bioidentical Hormone Prescription.
+Extensively trained in Anti-Aging and Regenerative Medicine, Dr. Cimikoski understands that all essential hormone levels must be checked in order to get the full picture.
+Upon determining imbalances, Dr. Cimikoski can design an individualized Bioidentical Hormone Prescription.
 Some of the hormones that can be replaced with Bioidentical Hormone Replacement Therapy include:

 - Functioning as the main female sex hormone, estrogen maintains thousands of functions in the human body.
 Working to detoxify the brain, healthy estrogen levels may prevent dementia, Alzheimer’s disease, reduced memory, and mental fogginess.
 Maintaining appearance is another important function of estrogen, as lower levels can lead to sagging breasts, reduced collagen production, wrinkling skin, dull nails, and thinning hair.
 Menopausal women with low levels of estrogen commonly experience hot flashes, night sweats, insomnia, and thinning bones.
 Balancing estrogen levels with Bioidentical Hormone Replacement Therapy can help both men and women to maintain their mental and physical health and overall youthfulness.